itriedcoding/text-to-image/CONTRIBUTING.md

 Thereutable ways to contribute to this project:

 1.  **Report Bugs:** If you find a bug, please open an issue on GitHub.
 2.  **Suggest Features:** Have an idea for a new feature or improvement?
 Open an issue to discuss it.
+This could include enhancements to image generation, the new editing capabilities, or PWA functionality.
 3.  **Submit Code:** Want to contribute code directly?
 Follow the guidelines below for submitting pull requests.

 ---